 2. Collaborate with your employees

 Bring your teams in the loop as part of your RTO mandates process.
 Make sure they feel heard as you make the switch to your new way of working.
+Support an ongoing two-way dialogue and a co-creation approach to establishing new working norms.

 Set up opportunities for employees to hear from leadership about the new policy.
 And give them equal time to share their concerns.
 This might look like town-hall-style meetings or online forums that allow for Q&A with management.